 Current status of requirements

-As said, the project is in finishing stages of Milestone two which has some issues with it, milestone one is accepted and successfully installed and third milestone has been just started with requirement planning.
-To get an understanding of the project’s status is probably easiest achieved by looking at the Test Coverage view.
+As said, the project is in the finishing stages of Milestone “PP” which has some issues with it, milestone one is accepted and successfully installed and the third milestone has just started with requirement planning.
+Getting an understanding of the project’s status is probably easiest achieved by looking at the Test Coverage view.

 For a milestone